matthewse19/maine_pfas/README.md

 This repository contains the code for a web application that displays chemical PFAS (Per- and Polyfluoroalkyl Substances) data in Maine.
 The app allows users to explore and visualize the data interactively.

-Use the interactive app by going to https://matthewse19.github.io/maine_pfas/ (Pyodide can take a while to install and cache the libraries during a users' first visit).
+Use the interactive app by going to https://matthewse19.github.io/maine_pfas/ (Pyodide can take a while to install and cache the libraries during a user's first visit).

 ## Project Structure